 Needless to say, marketing agencies that focus on offline marketing such as in-store promotions are another category that can benefit from this type of advertising.

 Agencies need to keep up with trends and offer retailers and brands their best services.
 However, while the online marketplace is full of innovative solutions, most offline marketing solutions lack creativity.
-This is why in-store marketing agencies need to think outside the box and try solutions like Tokinomo, the best customer engagement device.
+This is why in-store marketing agencies need to think outside the box and try solutions like Tokinomo, the most innovative brand activation technology.